 Full disclosure: Wealth preservation planning can’t help any of us cheat death, but it can help business owners avoid taxes and achieve financial security.

 The ideal Exit Plan (one that provides the business exit you desire) includes a strategy to help you preserve your hard-earned wealth from unnecessary taxation when it is transferred to your family.
-But to preserve wealth, business owners must take steps before they actually have it.
+However, to preserve wealth, business owners must take steps before they actually have wealth.
 In other words, to realize all of the potential benefits of various wealth preservation techniques, owners must make plans before they convert the value of their businesses to cash.

 2. How long before you leave your company?

 Using your answers as guideposts, you and your advisors can choose the planning technique that will best preserve your wealth, provide for your family, and minimize your tax bill.
 Let’s look at how one fictional owner used wealth preservation techniques to do exactly that.

 George recognized that he’d waited too long to begin gifting part of his company to his kids.
 A week earlier, George’s CPA told him that, based on the company’s pre-tax cash flow of $2 million per year, his company could be worth as much as $12 million to a third party.

 After recovering from the shock of this realization, George understood that (a) he didn’t need nearly that much cash to retire in style and (b) if he didn’t transfer at least half the value of his business before selling, his family could be looking at millions in gift or estate taxes.

 To remedy this situation, George and his Exit Planning Advisor did the following:

 · Hired a certified business appraiser to assign a conservative but supportable value to the company.